 Take the GRE.
-GRE scores must be sent directly from the Educational Testing Service using institution code 4854 for the University of Washington.
+(Optional) The MEP program will not require the Graduate Record Exam (GRE) for the 2021 admission cycle.
+All applicants have the option to self-report GRE scores within the application if desired.
+You may send GRE scores directly from the Educational Testing Service using institution code 4854 for the University of Washington.
 Scores cannot be more than five years old at the time of the application deadline.

 Write a personal history statement.
 (Optional) This statement gives you the chance to provide us with details about life experiences that have influenced your academic interests.
 This could be information that's not necessarily reflected in your academic statement, but that you feel could be helpful to the committee in evaluating your application.

 Start your online application to the UW Graduate School.
 You can save your application and come back at any time to continue working on it.

 Select "Education - Seattle (MEd - Education Leadership & Policy Studies - Education Policy/MEP Cohort)" for the program name.